atomisthq/docs/docs/getting-started/index.md

 With Slack and GitHub in place, you can now [authorize  Atomist](https://slack.com/oauth/authorize?scope=channels:read,channels:write,channels:history,im:read,im:write,chat:write:user,team:read,bot&client_id=9196525393.17722124420) for your Slack team.

-At this point you'll be asked to sign into your team if you're not already signed in and to give Atomist permissions to TBD
+At this point you'll be asked to sign into your team if you're not already signed in and to give Atomist permissions to:

+* Access and modify information about your direct messages
+* Access and modify information about your public channels
+* Access information about your team
+* Access content in your public channels
+* Send messages as you (this is important so Atomist can do and report work on your behalf)

 ![Authorize](images/authorize.png)